This offer is closed

 Our view

-Unicorn is a highly regarded fund management business that specialises in investing in UK smaller companies.
-Chris Hutchinson has been lead manager of Unicorn AIM VCT since 2005 and is supported by an experienced fund management team.
-The team is responsible for several other UK investment mandates, including the c.£430 million Unicorn UK Income Fund.
+Unicorn is a highly regarded fund manager that specialises in UK smaller companies.
+Chris Hutchinson has been the lead manager of Unicorn AIM VCT since 2005 and is supported by an experienced team.
+They are responsible for several other UK investment mandates, including the £230 million Unicorn UK Income Fund.

-It is pleasing to see the investment team’s long-term interests are aligned with investors through equity participation in Unicorn Asset Management.
+The investment team’s long-term interests are also aligned with those of investors through equity participation in Unicorn Asset Management.

 In our view, Unicorn AIM VCT is a high-quality offering for experienced investors to consider.
 The investment strategy is clearly defined, and the fund management team has a strong long-term track record.
 In addition, Unicorn is a substantial AIM investor.
 This could help gain access to high-quality deal flow to support the deployment of funds raised in this offer.